-If you’re hearing “I quit” enough number of times from your drivers, then you’re in the same league as 1000s of other trucking firms across the country.
+If you’re hearing “I quit” enough number of times from your drivers, then you’re in the same league as 1000's of other trucking companies across the country.

 There are as many reasons as there are drivers who’re walking out the door.
 We looked at a lot of those reasons and realized that they are all rooted in one seemingly innocuous beast: Communication.